Programs

 Herbs & TCM Nutrition

 Although this is not a standalone program we offer, after completing the OM program you will be able to augment your acupuncture and herbal treatment with the Chinese system of food therapy.
-In fact, students in the Masters program receive the concurrently-awarded degree B.S. in Nutrition with the M.S. degree in Oriental Medicine.
+In fact, students in the Master’s program receive the concurrently-awarded degree B.S. in Nutrition with an M.S. degree in Acupuncture and Herbal Medicine.

 Successful completion of either program will qualify you to take the National Board Examinations for acupuncture certification given by the National Commission for Certification of Acupuncture and Oriental Medicine (NCCAOM) and meet the requirements for licensure in IllinoisWisconsin and many other states.
 To learn more about licensing requirements in other states, click here.